High Speed Rail video © 2019 and © 2022 Grant Johnson (drone videographer), PRISM Engineering, Music © 2019 Adam Lehi Johnson

-Rail options for transport are an out-dated idea.
-It will be replaced by something much much better.
-Mobile vehicles generally with four wheels, computer driven, dynamic "train assembly" for convoy travel, robotic deliveries, mobile offices large and small, etc. Much better than current options, and much SAFER too, by taking the human element of "tragic mistake" out of the driving equation.
-I am all for it, because it will be the safest, most efficient, and most convenient and helpful option.
+Rail options for transport are very limited in pathways.
+I believe in the near future much of these classic ideas will be replaced by something different which has the potential to be much much better for the environment, for reducing delays and even reducing vehicle miles traveled (VMT).
+It seems obvious now that this will be: Mobile vehicles generally with four wheels, computer driven, dynamic "train assembly" for convoy travel, robotic deliveries, mobile offices large and small, etc. Much increased pathway options than current options with rail, and much SAFER too, by taking the human element of "tragic mistake" out of the driving equation.
+I am all for it, because it will end up being the safest, most efficient, and most convenient and helpful option.
+Currently we have plateaued on reducing fatalities, because the human element in driving still exists.
 I want a private autonomous "CAR" in my near future.
 I don't want to have to wait for a train, especially a train to where I don't want to go.

 IN CHINA, 85% OF THE POPULATION DOES NOT HAVE / USE A CAR.

-OF COURSE, Rail makes more sense for China, for there are no other viable transportation options to go from CITY to CITY, excepting a bus, but in that option, travel times are extremely limited, take longer than a car, and last 5 mile connection to end-of-journey choices are limited and slow.
+OF COURSE, Rail makes much more sense for China where most people congregate/live in densely populated super-cities, and where there are few other viable transportation options to go from CITY to CITY, excepting a bus, but in that option, travel times are extremely limited, take longer than a car, and the last 5 mile connection to end-of-journey choices are limited and slow.
 Long waits.
 Lots of standing.
+Making the personal vehicle look very attractive on those factors.

-HSR ignores CA transportation needs by siphoning off, no, draining off needed funds and diverting them to an HSR project that does not actually solve any significant problem.
-Even the HSR Rail Authority predicted a best case of 1% reduction in auto travel once completed... and that's nothing to be excited about after spending $100B to do that.
+HSR ignores CA transportation needs by diverting needed funds to more expensive HSR projects that do not actually solve any significant congestion problem.
+Even the HSR Rail Authority predicted a best case of 1% reduction in auto travel once completed... and that's nothing to be excited about after spending $100B to do that, to connect LA to SF with HSR, if they can get it done.
+1% !!

-hint: pedestrian fatalities are rising because of policy.
+Pedestrian fatalities are rising because of incomplete policy.

 The CA HIGH SPEED RAIL will cost well OVER $100 BILLION if completed, and it is taking too long, says Gov. Newsom.
 Because this is the USA, our CULTURE requires excessive environmental reviews.
-Property costs are high.
-Political challenges are formidable.
-The technology costs WAY too much for what you get, takes too long to build, and there are significant environmental hurdles, a problem china does not face much when it builds HSR.
-China has it's own CULTURE which favors HSR construction, but even China's system is somewhat overrated for what you get in return.
+Property costs are also very high.
+Political challenges are formidable because getting people to give up their properties is a roadblock waiting to happen.
+The technology of HSR is extremely expensive when compared to other modes, takes extremely long to build, requires STRAIGHT pathways that invariably impacts properties that are not available, significant environmental hurdles, etc. These are problems that China does not face much when it builds HSR.
+China has it's own CULTURE which favors HSR construction, the taking of farm land, and the straight forward redevelopment of urban land since China owns ALL of the land and can do whatever it wants there... but even China's HSR system is somewhat overrated for what you get in return.

-The HSR will soon be an OUTDATED FORMAT OF TRAVEL anyway.
-BY THE TIME IT IS FINISHED, HSR will have been rejected for a more favorable autonomous vehicle environment, which is going to be safer overall and more green than can be imagined with a complete overhaul into electric and solar transportation systems.
+The HSR will soon be an OUTDATED FORMAT OF TRAVEL because BY THE TIME IT IS FINISHED, travelers using HSR will likely shift to a using a more favorable autonomous vehicle environment, which will also be green using electric vehicles, safe vehicles, convenient vehicles that do not impact air quality.
+These kind of cars/vehicles/transport are going to be safer overall and more green than can be imagined with a complete overhaul into electric and solar transportation systems, and where the human element in driving is taken out of the equation.

 HIGH SPEED RAIL CORRUPTION